Time-Dependent Low-Energy Simulation Accelerates Adiabatic State Preparation: Lower Bound for Simulating Time-Dependent Hamiltonian

 We remark that the lower bound of query complexity concerning generic time-dependent sparse Hamiltonian simulations is implicitly mentioned in the discussion section of~\cite{Berry_2020}.
 Here, we provide a rigorous proof for the full Hilbert space.
+The hard instance combines the sparse-Hamiltonian parity construction of~\cite{Berry_2015} with the precision-dependent lower-bound argument of~\cite{berry2014exponential}, yielding a time-dependent construction that captures both the integrated max-norm contribution and the $\log(1/\epsilon)/\log\log(1/\epsilon)$ term.

 \begin{theorem}[Hard instance] For any $\epsilon, T>0$, integer $d \geq 2$, and fixed function of $\|H(t)\|_{\max }$ over $t\in[0,T]$, there exists a d-sparse time-dependent Hamiltonian $H(t)$ such that simulating $H(t)$ for time $t\in[0,T]$ within precision $\epsilon$ requires query complexity